 Good accounting software allows business owners to designate particular line items by expense category, such as personal, entertainment, meal, travel, capital expenses, and other tags.
-By doing this, you can easily differentiate expenditures from deductible charges.
+By doing this, you can easily differentiate expenditures from deductible charges and nondeductible expenses.
 This not only helps with reporting at the end of the tax year but enables you to review business spending on a granular level and discover where you might be able to save money.

 Cloud accounting software is even more efficient.
 It allows you to track, manage, and update your business expenses on the go.
 This is a huge plus for busy entrepreneurs and business owners as they can access a network of information with one 1-click.